3410 Transfer from One MCO to Another

 • has an SK-ISP within the applicant’s cost limit.

 PSU staff must approve the applicant’s enrollment in MDCP the first day of the following month after verifying all MDCP eligibility criteria are met.
-PSU staff must complete the following activities within two business days of determining the start of care (SOC) date for MDCP:
+PSU staff must complete the following activities on the same day they confirm all MDCP eligibility criteria are met:

-• Generate Form H2065-D, Notification of Managed Care Program Services, following the instructions Appendix II, Form H2065-D MDCP Reason for Denial and Comments Language, in the TMHP LTCOP;
+• generate Form H2065-D, Notification of Managed Care Program Services in the TMHP LTCOP;

-• Email Enrollment Resolution Services (ERS) Unit at ManagedCareEligibilityEnrollment@hhsc.state.tx.us.
-The email to the ERS Unit must include the following information:
+• email the Enrollment Resolution Services (ERS) unit which must include the following information:

 • member’s name;